Angular momentum of zero-frequency gravitons: Angular Momentum

 In the limit $Q^2\ll m_{i}^2$, i.e.~the standard PM regime, this result precisely agrees with \cite{Damour:2020tta,Manohar:2022dea} and is in fact proportional to $\operatorname{Im}2\delta$ (evaluated in the same regime),

 where $\operatorname{Im}2\delta$ is the imaginary part of the eikonal, whose divergent part reads

 Note that, consistently with unitarity, the function within squared brackets in this equation is strictly positive for $\sigma>1$ so that $\mathcal J^{yz}$ in \eqref{lowenergymatching} corresponds to the system \emph{losing} angular momentum.
 Moreover, since no energy-momentum is radiated to $\mathcal O(G^2)$, this angular momentum loss implies that the impact parameter becomes shorter, $\Delta b = - \mathcal J^{yz}/p$ to this order.
+In our approach, such an $\mathcal O(G^2)$ term emerges because we let the soft dressing \eqref{eq:eiksr} act on the full $S$-matrix, so that expectations like \eqref{SOS} can include interference terms between the $T$-matrix and the identity matrix.

 The coefficient $4p/Q$ in \eqref{lowenergymatching} is precisely the one that ensures the agreement between two different formulas for the radiation-reaction correction to the deflection angle to 3PM order.
 One comes from an analyticity argument linking real and imaginary parts the 3PM eikonal $2\delta_2$ \cite{DiVecchia:2021ndb,DiVecchia:2021bdo}